batermj/data_sciences_campaign/Python/REFERENCES.md

 + The ultimate reference guide to data wrangling with Python and R, https://github.com/ben519/DataWrangling

 ## Data Sciences
++ Data for Democracy is partnering with Bloomberg and BrightHive to develop a code of ethics for data scientists.
+This code will aim to define values and priorities for overall ethical behavior, in order to guide a data scientist in being a thoughtful, responsible agent of change.
+The code of ethics is being developed through a community-driven approach.
+By hosting discussions among data scientists, we hope to better capture the diverse interests, needs, and concerns that are at play in the community, and put together a code that is truly created by data scientists, for data scientists, https://github.com/Data4Democracy/ethics-resources
 + https://github.com/topics/data-science
 + Python for Data, https://github.com/pydata
 + Data science Python notebooks: Deep learning (TensorFlow, Theano, Caffe, Keras), scikit-learn, Kaggle, big data (Spark, Hadoop MapReduce, HDFS), matplotlib, pandas, NumPy, SciPy, Python essentials, AWS, and various command lines., https://github.com/batermj/data-science-ipython-notebooks